 - Fork (copy) the code template and publish your version with GitHub Pages

 - File > Make a Copy of Google Sheet template, Share, and File > Publish

 - Paste your Google Sheet URL in two places in your GitHub repo

 - Modify your map settings in the Options tab and test your live map

 To solve problems, see the Fix Common Mistakes section of the appendix.

 A) Fork (copy) the code template and publish your version with GitHub Pages

 Before you begin, this tutorial assumes that you:

 - have a free Google Drive account, and learned the File > Make a Copy in Google Sheets tutorial in this book

-- have a free GitHub account, and understand concepts from the Modify and Host Code with GitHub chapter in this book
+- have a free GitHub account, and understand concepts from the Edit and Host Code with GitHub chapter in this book

 In the upper-right corner of the code template, sign in to your free GitHub account